balshor/sfbay.resists.org/help/tips-new.md

 * Because low level (1-4) XMPs are weak, most of your AP will come from deploying resonators and mods, linking, and fielding.
 Once you start using L5 XMPs, destroying will start to become a steady source of AP.

 * All links and fields are worth the same AP.
-Because links cannot cross, this means that it's woth more AP to make many small fields than one huge one.
+Because links cannot cross, this means that it's worth more AP to make many small fields than one huge one.

 * Although links cannot cross, you can make fields overlap.
 If you want to use a link for more than two fields (one on